When autocomplete options are available, use up and down arrows to review and enter to select.

 Maternity Leave

 As of July 1, 2024, maternity leave has been made available to eligible employees for the birth and care of a newborn child.
-The eligible mother may only use this benefit once per rolling calendar year and the amount of leave given does not increase based on multiple births.
-View the maternity leave policy (section 6.12) in the employee handbook for more details.
+The eligible mother may only use this benefit once per rolling calendar year, and the amount of leave given does not increase based on multiple births.
+View the maternity leave policy (section 6.12) in the employee handbook in for more details.

 Adoption Leave

 As of July 1, 2024, adoption leave is available to eligible employees for the adoption and care of a newly adopted child under the age of 13.
-The eligible employee may only use this benefit once per rolling calendar year and the amount of leave given does not increase based on the number of children involved in the event.
+The eligible employee may only use this benefit once per rolling calendar year, and the amount of leave given does not increase based on the number of children involved in the event.
 View the adoption leave policy (section 6.13) in the employee handbook for more details.

 Bereavement Leave